HighCapable/SweetProperty/docs/guide.md

             // Enable functionality
             // You can set "sourcesCode" and "buildScript" respectively isEnable = true
-            // Set properties name
-            // In general, you don't need to modify this setting, the wrong file name will lead to getting empty key-values content
-            // If you have a properties file with a custom name, you can modify the settings here
-            // Note: It is recommended to configure each project individually, rather than modifying globally, in case of problems propertiesFileName = "gradle.properties"
             // Whether to enable the exclusion of non-string type key-values content
             // Enabled by default, when enabled, key-values and content that are not string types will be excluded from the properties key-values
             // This can exclude e.g. configuration of some system environment variables or data in memory